Cold Blue CB0008

 Fox’s Appearance of Red sets rich cello chords, rumbling piano tremolos, and shimmering electric guitar pitches against a pattern spun by piano.

-Mahler's La Ciudad de Nuestra Señora la Reina de Los Angeles is a haunting, slightly nostalgic piano solo that the composer wrote in the early '80s to reflect his "precious years spent in the company of musical compatriots in the Los Angeles area in the early 1970s."
-[This newly recorded piece, in its premiere recording and release, is a "bonus" track that was not included on the original release of this anthology.]
+Mahler’s La Ciudad de Nuestra Señora la Reina de Los Angeles is a haunting, slightly nostalgic piano solo that the composer wrote in the early 1980s to reflect his “precious years spent in the company of musical compatriots in the Los Angeles area in the early 1970s.”
+[This newly recorded piece, in its premiere recording and release, is a “bonus” track that was not part of the original release of this anthology.]

 Miller’s Weddings, Funerals and Children Who Cannot Sleep is a duet for speaking voices that come together and then split apart, taking shape from natural voice rhythms and recurrent phrases that are from time to time submerged in a strange, watery electronic processing.